To succeed at marketing your Business, Brand or Blog on Pinterest in 2023, you’ll need a solid Pinterest Strategy.

 Working closely with your metrics and analytics will give you insight into what you need to make improvements on.

-For example your analytics indicating that people save and click colourful graphics more compared to the neutral ones will help you know what direction to move in.
+For example your analytics indicating that people save and click colorful graphics more compared to the neutral ones will help you know what direction to move in.

 9) Perform regular Pinterest account audits